 Let's start with eucalyptus bedding: Again, this bedding is best washed on a gentle machine cycle, or hand-washed with your preferred detergent if you prefer that process.
 You can then hang-dry, tumble dry on low, or have them steamed.
 You may also decide to dry clean your sheets and duvet cover as needed, but try to avoid doing this often.

-For our comforters, we definitely recommend sending this out for machine washing or dry cleaning, especially if you do not have a high capacity dryer.
+For our comforters, we definitely recommend sending this out for dry cleaning, especially if you do not have a high capacity dryer.
 This is a bulky item, even if it is a lightweight iteration.
 This will allow you to have a good, deep clean without overloading your washer and dryer.

 If you are able to wash this at home, we recommend you use delicate wash cycles with gentle detergent.
 Tumble-dry on low with dryer balls, or air dry if preferred.
 Follow up on the drying cycles by fluffing the insert/comforter.